-We are resisting this incredible nonsense!
+We are fighting back against this unbelievable nonsense!

-Opposite language is confusing and misleading
+Counter-gendered language is confusing and misleading

-The gender mistake from America
+The gender nonsense from America

 The “gender theory” goes one step further.
 Supporters of this nonsense claim that a spontaneous change between gender sensation as well as intermediate stages and various combinations are possible.
 Meanwhile, the gender nonsense goes so far that more than 70 genders are named.
 Among them are bizarre things like the Moongender, which is only active at night and during a certain moon cycle, and the Aquagender, which likes to stay near water.

 The whole thing sounds increasingly like the ideas of a bored video game generation.
 Whether they actually exist, or whether they will only become so through continuous thematization, is a chicken-and-egg problem.
 The fact is that the existence of trans people is thereby unintentionally ridiculed.